 An evil smile split her lips.
 She scanned the horizon with a flinty gaze.

 I’m coming for you, Peter.
-I’m gonna rip your fucking head off.
+I’m gonna rip your head off.

-Four days later, all thoughts of vengeance had fled from her mind.
+Four days later, all thoughts of vengeance had disappeared.

 The sun ravaged her with unrelenting light.
 Indifferent shimmer suffused the air, coating everything in suffocating haze.
-With each step, fatigue and numbness rolled through her body.
+With every step, fatigue and numbness rolled through her body.

 She kept her gaze fixed on the mountains.
 They’ll…have…water.
-She didn’t know for sure, but she had to believe.
+She couldn’t be certain, but she had to believe.
 Otherwise, she had no reason to continue on.

 She collapsed to her knees and fell onto her side.
-A cloud of dust puffed up from the ground, masking Holly in a veil of particulate.
+A cloud of dust puffed up from the ground, masking her in a veil of gritty particulate.

 “ ’ello? ”